rishavkr7/webdev-workshop/README.md

 # Part 2 - CSS

-> Before starting this section make sure you have completed Part 1 - HTML (see branch **workshop/part1-html**).
->
-> This branch contains the complete HTML implementation of index.html and game.html.
->
-> Once you switch to this branch, a good practice is to create a new working branch from it using your GitHub username.
-For example I would create a new branch **renzil/part2-css** from this branch before I begin.
->
-> You can find instructions for the above steps in the **main** branch.

 HTML by itself does not look great.
 To improve the appearance of your HTML elements, you need to style them using CSS.
-You can learn more about CSS by reading the [MDN docs on CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).
+You can learn more about CSS by reading the [MDN docs on CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps).

 In this part of the workshop, the goal is to implement the CSS of the landing page of [our game](https://hollywood-quiz.renzil.com).
 This means that we will add all the relevant CSS rules to get the look and feel we want to our index.html.

 To get started, inside index.html there is a tag called \<style> where you need to start adding styles.
 You will also find this tag inside game.html.
+I have already implemented all the basic html tags for both index.html and game.html.

-> *NOTE: The above game link has a couple of features we will not be implementing in this workshop (music & difficulty slider).I leave these features for you to explore on your own.*
+> *NOTE: The above game link has a couple of features we will not be implementing in this workshop (music & difficulty slider).
+I leave these features for you to explore on your own.*

 To live test the code in Gitpod run the following command in a terminal: